This topic describes various tips that you can use to optimize the functionality of your join indexes.

 This is particularly true if you have created a single-table join index whose definition includes a complex expression in its select list and whose statistics are to be used to make more accurate single-table cardinality estimates when a query that specifies a matching expression in its predicate is run against the table on which the join index is defined.
 The Optimizer can also use expression mapping when it detects an expression in a query predicate within a non-matching predicate.
 In this case, the Optimizer maps to the join index column that is defined using the matched expression.
-See SQL Request and Transaction Processing for details.
+For more information, see Teradata Vantage™ - SQL Request and Transaction Processing, B035-1142.

 You cannot collect statistics on the PARTITION column of a PPI join index.